AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proof-versions.md

 Keep the following in mind when you consider deleting a document version:

 * Only one version can be deleted at a time.
-If a version is deleted, this action appears in the `Updates` on the proof.
+If a version is deleted, this action appears in the **Updates** on the proof.
 * If you upload a new version after deleting a version, the new version receives the next sequential number.
 For example, if there are 3 versions of a proof and you delete version 3, the next proof uploaded will be version 4.
 * System updates and comments made on a version are retained in Workfront after the version is deleted.

   <!--
-  Deleting a document version in Workfront does not delete the Proof version.
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Deleting a document version in Workfront does not delete the Proof version.&nbsp;</li>
   -->

 To delete a proof version:

-1. Go to the project, task, or issue that contains the document, then select `Documents`.Find the document you need.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.Find the document you need.
-1. In the Version area in the Summary, click the version, then click `Delete` in the drop-down list that appears.
-The `Delete` option is visible only if there are at least two versions.
+1. In the **Version** area in the Summary, click the version, then click **Delete** in the drop-down list that appears.
+The **Delete** option is visible only if there are at least two versions.

 ## View a previous proof version